lepture/authlib/docs/flask/2/authorization-server.rst

 A token is associated with a resource owner.
 There is no certain name for it, here we call it ``user``, but it can be anything else.

+If you decide to implement all the missing methods by yourself, get a deep inside with :class:`~authlib.oauth2.rfc6749.TokenMixin` API reference.

 Server
 ------